The American Bible Challenge: Season two

 A second nine-episode season of the series was announced on October 9, 2012.
 GSN advertised that auditions would be held nationwide in November and December, and that the season would also feature the addition of Franklin to the series.
 The second season premiered on GSN March 21, 2013, debuting to 1.152 million viewers.
 On May 23, 2013, Team Wagner Warriors, consisting of brothers Joshua, Jesse, and Daniel Wagner from Owasso and Tulsa, Oklahoma, were crowned champions of the second season, winning a total of $140,000 for Wagner Ministries International, a missionary organization founded by their father.
 A portion of the winnings was used for Wagner Ministries' involvement in the "One Nation One Day" evangelical event in Honduras in July 2013.
 The Wagners had previously won the national championship of Assemblies of God Teen Bible Quiz three times in four years.

 Season three

 On August 8, 2013, GSN announced plans to renew The American Bible Challenge for a third season, with both Foxworthy and Franklin returning as hosts.
 The third season once again consisted of nine episodes, which began airing May 22, 2014.
 On July 17, 2014, Team Bible Belts, consisting of Jonathan King, Matt Phipps and Brad Harris from Otway, Ohio, were crowned as the third season's champions, winning a total $140,000 for Kicks for Jesus, a nonprofit which combines Bible study and taekwondo.
-While GSN never canceled the series, the third season remains the most recent season to air given the lack of production and series announcements since 2014.
+GSN didn't renew the show and it was effectively cancelled.